 Select your type of wood depending on what flavor profile you want to add to the dish.

 Common types of smoking woods include Hickory, Pecan, Maple, Cherry, and Mesquite.
 Do some research before selecting your wood, as certain flavors pair better with different meats.

 Best Types of Wood Chips for Smokers

 Keep in mind that not all woods are ideal for smoking.
-For example, softwoods with a high content of sap like Pine will ruin your food.
+For example, softwoods with a high sap content like Pine will ruin your food.

 Managing The Temperature in Your Smoker

 To regulate your temperature, use the dampeners on the smoker.
-Most models have a dampener at the top and bottoms.
-Opening the top dampener allows air to escape and this can be left a bit open through most of the smoking process.
+Most models have a dampener at the top and bottom.
+Opening the top dampener allows air to escape, and this can be left a bit open through most of the smoking process.

 The bottom or side dampeners allow more oxygen to feed the charcoal, increasing the temperature.
 Use these to keep the temperature as consistent as possible -- between 220F and 250F.